raedkm/CCG-Outsourcing-Binder/README.md

 To launch the Binder application click the Binder button at the top of this README file or click the link [here](https://mybinder.org/v2/gh/BenGoodair/CCG-Outsourcing-Binder/HEAD).

-After 15 minutes a Jupyter launcher should load.
+After 15 minutes of preparing the many packages used in the paper's analysis a Jupyter launcher should load.
 If you have R downloaded on your device you should be able to open an RStudio launcher.

-Then open the Rmd file for the paper from within the RStudio interface by clicking on the 'R' folder in the files panel.
+Then, open the Rmd file for the paper from within the RStudio interface by clicking on the 'R' folder in the files panel and clicking on the file 'Binder_outsourcing_mortality.Rmd'.

 This should then run smoothly for you, using the package versions as used when the paper was written.